toptensoftware/JsonKit/readme.md

         public int Y;
     }

-We can serialize these as a string in the format "x,y" by registering a formatter
+and we want to serialize points as a comma separated string like this:

+	{
+		"TopLeft": "10,20",
+		"BottomRight: "30,40",
+	}

+To do this, we need to register a formatter:

     // Register custom formatter
     Json.RegisterFormatter<Point>( (writer,point) =>